lhaasper/3-Layer-protection-C-/README.md

 ----------------------------

  Add the plugin to enigma and make a new string...
- The string should be set to "binary" and in the input you put in the MD5 Checksum of the desired password Now you protect your file (program.cs) aka project.sln and call it extender.exe
+ The string should be set to "binary" and in the input, you put in the MD5 Checksum of the desired password Now you protect your file (program.cs) aka project.sln and call it extender.exe

  Now you go to loader.cpp and replace the "password" with your desired password...